 You will require this licence if you intend to operate a radiocommunications apparatus.
 This licence is required for both receiving and the transmission of data.

 You can apply for an apparatus licence in each of the following categories of transmitter licences:

 - amateur and overseas amateur

 - PTS (Public Telecommunication Service).

-and the following categories of receiver licences:
+You can also apply for an apparatus licence in each of the following categories of receiver licences: